 FQFT and cohomology

-HQFTs were introduced in 1999 by Vladimir Turaev for 2-dimensional manifolds.
-He extended them to 3-dimensional ones the following year.
-At about the same time, Brightwell and Turner (1999) looked at what they called the homotopy surface category and its representations.
+HQFTs were introduced in (Turaev 99) for 2-dimensional manifolds/cobordisms and extended them to 3-dimensional ones in (Turaev 00).
+At about the same time, (Brightwell-Turner 00) looked at what they called the homotopy surface category and its representations.
 There are two viewpoints which interact and complement each other.
 Turaev’s seems to be to see HQFTs as an extension of the tool kit for studying manifolds given by TQFTs, whilst in Brightwell and Turner’s, it is the ‘background space’, which is probed by the surfaces in the sense of sigma-models.

 A -isomorphism between -manifolds, is an isomorphism of the manifolds, preserving the orientation, taking base points into base points and such that .